astronomer/docs/astro/create-first-dag.md

 :::info

-This guide shows you how to deploy your DAGs to Astro, which does not require Docker.
-For a standard deployment of a complete Astro project, see [Deploy Code](deploy-code.md).
+This guide shows you how to deploy only your DAG files to Astro.
+To deploy other project changes, such as Python dependencies, see [Deploy Code](deploy-code.md).

 :::